 Non-obstructive azoospermia treatment: When azoospermia is non-obstructive, there is a sperm production/maturation problem.
 In non-obstructive azoospermia, surgical sperm extraction methods are not likely to yield desired outcomes since the sperm cells are not being produced or being developed.
 The other two alternatives are: Stem cell therapy or IVF treatment using a sperm donor.
 If the patient is not yet ready to consider IVF treatment using donor sperm, an assessment can be made whether he qualifies for our stem cell therapy.

 Stem cell therapy in the context of azoospermia can be carried out in two ways.
-One of them is a systemic infusion of stem cells via IV infusion and the other is injection of stem cells directly into the testes.
-While the prior method appears to have some success, the direct injection method has provided more favorable outcomes based on our observations.
+One of these ways is a systemic infusion of stem cells via IV infusion and the other is injection of stem cells directly into the testes.
+While the prior method appears to have some success, the direct injection method has provided more favorable outcomes in existing literature as well as our own observations in our clinical practice.

 At North Cyprus IVF Center, we use mesenchymal stem cells in our stem cell therapies.
 Mesenchymal stem cells are known as adult stem cells which are present in a person’s own adipose (fat) tissue.
-While there are many different types of stem cells based on their lineage and place of origin, we do not prefer their usage as some of these stem cell lines carry a potential for inducing carcinogenesis if they proliferate uncontrollably.
-Mesenchymal stem cells have been shown to have no carcinogenic properties in many scientific studies and in fact have been proposed as therapy for certain cancers.
+There are many different types of stem cells based on their lineage and place of origin.
+For instance, embryonic stem cells have the potential to grow and develop into any cell or tissue.
+However, they carry the potential for inducing carcinogenesis if they proliferate uncontrollably.
+For this reason, their use is considered both dangerous and unethical for obvious reasons.
+Mesenchymal stem cells, on the other hand, have been shown to have no carcinogenic properties in clinical studies and in fact have been proposed as therapy for certain cancers.

 Stem cell therapy involves using the patient’s own adipose tissue for isolation of the cells.
-The adipose tissue is obtained via liposuction procedure.
+The adipose tissue is obtained via a liposuction procedure.
 This is a relatively short procedure since the aim is to obtain a small amount of tissue.
-Once the mesenchymal tissue is obtained, our lab isolates the mesenchymal stem cells and combines it with the patient’s own platelet rich plasma.
-The combination cocktail is then injected into different parts of the testes which may be responsible for the halt of spermatogenesis.
+Once the mesenchymal tissue is obtained, our lab isolates the mesenchymal stem cells while the patient is still sedated.
+At the same time, the patient’s own blood sample is obtained for isolation of platelet rich plasma.
+Combination of stem cells, PRP and exosomes are then mixed in a specific ratio.
+The combination cocktail is then injected into specific regions of both testes with the aim of re-initiating spermatogenesis.

 At North Cyprus IVF Center, the non-obstructive azoospermia treatment we offer is carried out with a cocktail of mesenchymal stem cells and platelet rich plasma.
 Stem cell isolation requires a minor surgical procedure and the PRP isolation is done after the patient’s blood sample is obtained.
 There are several tests to be performed prior to the stem cell therapy: